stefanpejcic/domain-monitor/README.md

 1. Fork repository
 2. Add your domains to `domains.txt`.
+3. Optional: If you want a status page, create Gitub Page
-3. That’s it—no extra configuration needed.
+4. That’s it—no extra configuration needed.

 The workflow will: